 A whistle blew, and the pairs stopped.
 "Alright!"
 The polar bear hollered.
 "It's time for our first obstacle course run!"

 Nick and Judy straightened, turning to hear more, and he stepped up next to her.
 "A purse?
 He whispered.
 "That's the best you got?
 A bit cliché, don't you think?"

 "Quiet!
 We'll miss something," she hissed, training her eyes forward.

 "Cause you know, you're the first mammal to ever accuse me of snatching one."

 Judy jabbed her elbow into his side, and he 'oofed' softly.

 "So… violent," he muttered.

-Their instructor ushered all of them around and outlined the different ecosystems of Zootopia, naming the perils of Tundra Town, Sahara Square, and the Rainforest District.
+Their instructor ushered all of them around and outlined the different ecosystems of Zootopia, naming the perils of the Rainforest District, Sahara Square, and Tundra Town.
 At the last one, Nick interrupted by raising his hand, having regained his breath.